AzureAD/passport-azure-ad/README.md

 * `loggingNoPII`  (Optional)

   If this is set to true, no personal information such as tokens and claims will be logged.
-The default value is false.
+The default value is true.

 * `nonceLifetime`  (Optional)